-Without any protection, like a recent coat of paint, a wooden exterior door will eventually begin to rot.
+Exterior doors are often such a huge focal point for the outside of the home.
+They really work to draw the eye in and can make a lasting first impression for passersby.
+Without any protection, like a recent coat of paint, wooden exterior doors will eventually begin to rot.
 This process is sped up by all of the moisture in the air created by Toronto’s seasonal changes.
-Regardless of whether it’s an interior or exterior door, rotted door frames are no good.
-Read on to find out how to fix a rotted door frame including the door and trim.
+Regardless of whether it’s an interior or exterior door, rotted door frames are no good and can seriously bring down your curb appeal.
+We’re here to help you discover how to fix a rotted door frame including the door and trim!

-Materials That You Will Need for Rotted Exterior Door Repair:
+Materials That You Will Need to repair A Rotted Exterior Door:

 - Epoxy Wood Filler